 Kolby Granville was elected to the Tempe City Council in May 2012.
-He currently co-chairs the City Council's Neighborhoods and Education Committee.
+He previously co-chaired the City Council's Neighborhoods and Education Committee and was named by the Arizona Republic a 2013 Tempe Person of the Year.

 Kolby has spent the last 20+ years as an active Tempe resident.
 He graduated from McClintock High School in 1992.
 Kolby has three degrees from ASU; a B.A. in Secondary Education, a M.Ed. in Educational Media, and a J.D.
 While at ASU, Kolby competed on the Sun Devils archery team, achieving All-American status as one of the top 10 collegiate male archers in the United States.
 Also, he was active in the Residence Hall Association, and undergraduate student government.